plark-app/plark-extension/resources/views/privacy.md

 ## 5. Usage Statistic

-We may collect Berrywallet usage information in order to improve function or UI of Berrywallet.
+We may collect Plark usage information in order to improve function or UI of Plark.
 This information will be only used in an anonymized fashion, and never in association with Your name, email, or other personally identifying information.